tensorflow/tfjs/tfjs-backend-wasm/README.md

 1. If you are loading the WASM backend from `jsdelivr` through the script tag, you are good to go.
 No more steps are needed.

-1. If you are loading the WASM backend from your own servers (e.g. through a bundled script), you need to make sure the following HTTP header is enabled when serving the script:
+1. If you are loading the WASM backend from your own or other third-party servers, you need to make sure the following HTTP header is enabled when serving the script:

    - If the resource is loaded from the *same origin* as your main site,